The Cordobazo no longer moves: chaos, roadblocks, and nostalgia for a union myth in Cordoba

 Yesterday, May 29, Córdoba once again endured the usual ritual: protests, roadblocks, smoke, and loudspeakers blaring in the name of the Cordobazo.
 Streets were blocked, buses rerouted, businesses paralyzed, and residents trapped in chaos.
 All to commemorate an uprising from over half a century ago that, as time has passed, has become more of an ideological fetish than a historically relevant event.

-What was once an expression of protest against Onganía's military government is now used as an excuse to glorify a union power that is increasingly less socially legitimized.
+What was once an expression of protest against Onganía's military government is now used as an excuse to exalt a union power that is increasingly less socially legitimized.
 This nostalgia for failed models of the past only serves to justify their eagerness to block any attempt at reform and to uphold a statist vision that has led the country to stagnation.

 A useful myth for the State Party

 With each passing year, the Cordobazo becomes more of a useful myth for those who thrive on conflict.
-There is no room for debate or critical reflection on what was truly achieved or thwarted as a result of that day.
+There is no room for debate or for critical reflection on what was truly achieved or frustrated as a result of that day.
 There are only banners with the same old slogans and a handful of leaders who refuse to accept that twenty-first-century Argentina can no longer live tied to the past.

 The protests in Córdoba